Strongly correlated physics in organic open-shell quantum systems: Abstract

 \section{Abstract}

-Strongly correlated physics arises due to electron-electron scattering within partially-filled orbitals, and in this perspective, organic molecules in open-shell configuration are good candidates to exhibit many-body effects.
-With a focus on neutral organic radicals with a molecular orbital hosting a single unpaired electron (SOMO) we investigate many-body effects on electron transport in a single-molecule junction setup.
-Within a combination of density functional theory and many-body techniques, we perform numerical simulations for an effective model for which all the parameters, including the Coulomb tensor, are derived \emph{ab-initio}.
-We demonstrate that the SOMO resonance is prone towards splitting, and identify a \emph{giant} electronic scattering rate as the driving many-body mechanism, akin to a Mott metal-to-insulator transition.
-The nature of the splitting, and thus of the resulting gap, as well as the spatial distribution of the SOMO and its coupling to the electrodes, have dramatic effects on the transport properties of the junction.
-We argue that the phenomenon and the underlying microscopic mechanism are general, and apply to a wide family of open-shell molecular systems.
+Strongly correlated physics arises from electron-electron scattering within partially filled orbitals.
+Organic molecules in open-shell configurations are therefore good candidates to exhibit many-body effects.
+We focus on electron transport in a two-terminal single-molecule junction setup, in which the molecular bridge consists of an organic radical with a molecular orbital hosting a single unpaired electron (SOMO).
+We perform beyond state-of-the-art numerical simulations combining an \textit{ab-initio} description of the chemical environment, with quantum field-theoretical techniques that account for many-body effects.
+The key observation is that the SOMO resonance is prone to splitting and we identify a \emph{giant} electronic scattering rate as the driving many-body mechanism, akin to that of the Mott metal-to-insulator transition.
+By comparing linear and cyclic radicals, we show that the spatial distribution of the SOMO and its projection on the molecular backbone have dramatic consequences for the transport properties of the junction.
+We argue that the phenomenon and the underlying microscopic mechanism apply to a broad family of open-shell molecular systems, and can explain puzzling experimental observations such as suppressed conductance in radical junctions.